 As you plan the deployment of Unlock with SSO to your team, separate it into several stages:

-1. Test: When you first set up the integration, test it yourself and make sure your IT support team understands the changes you’ll be making to the account so they can help when needed.
+- Test: Set up the integration yourself and make sure your IT support team understands the changes before you begin.

 Tip